Strategies for generating separable photon triplets in waveguides and ring resonators: Sample calculations

 In Fig. \ref{fig:kappa_equalQ} we plot $\kappa$ as a function of input pump pulse duration; as expected, we find that $\kappa$ approaches unity as the duration of the pump pulse is reduced and the JSA approaches the separable form in Eq. \eqref{eq:phi_R_sep}.

-In Fig. \ref{fig:mismatched_Qs}(a) we plot the JSA projection $s(\omega_1,\omega_2)$ taking a $10$ ps pump pulse.
+In Fig. \ref{fig:mismatched_Qs}(a) we plot the JSI projection $s(\omega_1,\omega_2)$, assuming a $1$ ns pump pulse.
 In Fig. \ref{fig:mismatched_Qs} (b), we plot the corresponding single-photon density matrix, and we represent its mode decomposition in panels (c) and (d).
 As expected, we find that the triphoton JSA is separable to very good approximation, with the spectral decomposition of $\rho_I$ consisting of a single mode with the Lorentzian form we expect (recall Eq. \eqref{eq:lorentz_mode}).
-For these parameters we obtain $\kappa - 1 \sim 10^{-14}$.
-We also see that $s(\omega_1,\omega_2) = |\rho(\omega_1,\omega_2)|^2$ to very good approximation, as expected for a separable triphoton JSA (recall Eqs. \eqref{eq:jsa_proj_def} and \eqref{eq:reduced_rho}).
+For these parameters we obtain $\kappa - 1 \sim 10^{-6}$.
+We also see that $s(\omega_1,\omega_2) \approx |\rho(\omega_1,\omega_2)|^2$, as expected for a separable triphoton JSA (recall Eqs. \eqref{eq:reduced_rho} and \eqref{eq:jsa_proj_def}): If $\Psi(\omega_1,\omega_2,\omega_3) = \psi(\omega_1) \psi(\omega_2) \psi(\omega_3)$, then Eq. \eqref{eq:reduced_rho} becomes